Sign In Forgot Password

 How much does it cost to join CBE?

-To learn more about membership dues, please call the main office at 703-860-4515, ext.
-101 for the most up to date information.
+Please call the Main Office at 703-860-4515, ext.
+106, for information about membership dues.
 At CBE, finances are never a barrier to membership or participation in our community.
-Special circumstances may be discussed with our Treasurer.

 Non-Jewish individuals are welcome at all of our religious services.
 For those who do not read Hebrew, we have transliterations of the prayers every Shabbat.
 Non-Jewish parents of Bar/Bat Mitzvah youngsters are invited to stand at the Torah table and offer a prayer for their child during the service.
 Adult education classes are offered throughout the year, many particularly relevant for interfaith couples.